drwetter/testssl.sh/doc/testssl.1.md

 ## COPYRIGHT

 Copyright © 2012 Dirk Wetter.
 License GPLv2: Free Software Foundation, Inc.
-       This is free software: you are free to change and redistribute it under the terms of the license.
+       This is free software: you are free to change and redistribute it under the terms of the license, see LICENSE.

+Attribution is important for the future of this project - also in the internet.
+Thus if you're offering a scanner based on testssl.sh as a public and/or paid service in the internet you are strongly encouraged to mention to your audience that you're using this program and where to get this program from.
+That helps us to get bugfixes, other feedback and more contributions.

 Usage WITHOUT ANY WARRANTY.
 USE at your OWN RISK!

-If you're offering testssl.sh as a public and / or paid service in the internet you need to mention to your audience that you're using this program and where to get this program from.

 ## LIMITATION